Metapattern/metapattern.github.io/wellsfargo/wellsfargo.md

 ## Welcome. ##

-*This proposal was crafted to articulate our understanding of your project, and share our approach, philosophy and a selection of our work.
+*This proposal was crafted to articulate our understanding of your project, and share our proposed approach and philosophy.
 Consider it a point of departure.*
 <br><br>

 ##### Where we are #####
 <br>
-### Healthcare is the biggest issue of our time. ###
+### Rapid Prototyping accelerates innovation. ###
 The Affordable Care Act will be Obama's great legacy.
 It's the most important issue of our time.

 A revolution is afoot.
 Innovations around bundled payments are inverting industry economics and puting patients back at the center.
 It started with Medicare, but that is just the beginning.